The discipleship and the cross

-Jesus should not merely die for the sinners, but also be rejected.
-The crucifixion of Jesus did not mean mere suffering, but being rejected.
-At the cross Jesus suffered, rejected, without dignity and honour, by virtue of divine necessity.
+Jesus should not merely die for the sinners but also be rejected.
+The crucifixion of Jesus did not mean mere suffering but also being rejected.
+At the cross, Jesus suffered, rejected, without dignity and honour, by virtue of divine necessity.

 As we have heard already, baptism is the call to discipleship.
-As soon as we hear the call, wanting to live our baptism, our life must change totally.
+As soon as we hear the call and want to live according to our baptism our life must change totally.
 The baptism means death and life for us.
-Without baptism we could never bury our old life, and begin a New Life.
-At baptism we die together with Christ and at baptism we resurrect together with Christ.
-Christ calls us out of our old attachments, that means, out of our old life by baptism and that means suffering and dying.
+Without baptism, we could never bury our old life and begin a New Life.
+At baptism, we die together with Christ and at baptism we resurrect together with Christ.
+Christ calls us out of our old attachments; that means: out of our old life by baptism, and that means suffering and dying.
 In chapter “call to discipleship” we have already seen that the beginning of Christian life can be accompanied by some trouble.
 The joy of discipleship is the community of the believers in the Church.

 Because of our belonging to Christ, we will be rejected by the world.